Persistence

 Changes made to entities directly (outside of update or apply) are not tracked by the GigaMap and must be stored manually.

-Storing the GigaMap through any other path, such as storageManager.store(gigaMap) or storageConnection.storeAll(…), does not acquire the GigaMap’s lock.
-If another thread modifies the GigaMap concurrently (e.g. by calling add, remove, or update), the internal data structures can be modified while they are being serialized, leading to errors such as BinaryPersistenceException: Inconsistent element count.
+Storing the GigaMap through storageManager.store(gigaMap) or storageConnection.storeAll(…) does not acquire the GigaMap’s internal lock.
+This means other threads can modify the GigaMap (e.g. by calling add, remove, or update) while it is being serialized, leading to errors such as BinaryPersistenceException: Inconsistent element count.

-If you need to store the GigaMap through an external path, you must synchronize on the GigaMap instance yourself:
+If you must store the GigaMap through an external path, you need to synchronize on the GigaMap instance yourself:

 synchronized (gigaMap) {